maribraga/pieridae_hostrep/1-Pieridae_parameters.md

     ## [1] 65545525

+According to the calculated Bayes factors, both analyses support the full model, where beta \> 0.

-Now we are ready to move on to Character history inference
+Now we are ready to move on to Character history inference.